Here are some benefits of sleep:

 Because our body repairs itself when sleeping, it makes sense that the better quality sleep you have, the better you recover.

 6) Reduce inflammation

-Inflammation has been scientifically linked to many health problems in people, such as heart disease, stroke, diabetes and premature aging.
+Inflammation has been scientifically linked to many health problems in people, such as heart disease, strokes, diabetes and premature ageing.
 Leading on from the last point, by getting a deep rest in your REM period and strengthening your body, you’re going to lower the chances of these health problems happening.

 In fact, a study from 2010 uncovered that C-reactive protein, commonly associated with heart attack risk, was higher in people who got six or fewer hours of sleep a night.

 According to a 2010 study by the appropriately named health journal, Sleep, children ranging from ages ten to sixteen who had sleep-disordered breathing (such as snoring, sleep apnea and other types) were far more likely to have issues with attention, learning and focusing for long periods of time.
 This led to them having poorer grades and is a clear example of why sleep is so important to our brain’s cognitive function.